dcos/adminrouter/README.md

 uses pytest fixtures and custom modules to mock out all relevant DC/OS features and control Nginx startup and termination.

-All the tests are executed in a Docker container which is controlled by the Makefile.
-Inside the container pytest command is started which in turn pulls in all the relevant fixtures, such as syslog mock, mocker (DC/OS endpoints mock), dns mock, etc...
-Finally, an Nginx is spawned using the configuration bind-mounted from the developer's repository.
-Tests may launch Nginx multiple times, in different configuration, depending on what is needed.
+All the tests execute in a Docker container which is controlled by the Makefile.
+Inside the container pytest command is started which in turn pulls in all the relevant fixtures, such as Syslog mock, mocker (DC/OS endpoints mock), DNS mock, etc...
+Finally, a Nginx is spawned using the configuration bind-mounted from the developer's repository.
+Tests may launch Nginx multiple times, in a different configuration, depending on what is needed.
 After the tests runner finishes, all the processes and the environment is cleaned up by pytest.

 Below, there is a general overview of all the components of the test harness.
 More detailed documentation can be found in docstrings and comments in the code itself.
-If in doubt, it also may be very helpful to look for examples among existing tests.
+If in doubt, it also may be very helpful to look for examples of existing tests.

 ### Quickstart
-In order to execute all the test, just issue:
+To execute all the test, just issue:

  make test

-In order have fine grained control over pytest command, execute:
+In order have fine-grained control over pytest command, execute:

  make shell

-This will launch an interactive environment inside the container that has all the dependencies installed.
-The developer may now launch the `pytest` command the way it's necessary, debug the environment and temporarily add/change the dependencies.
+This command will launch an interactive environment inside the container that has all the dependencies installed.
+The developer may now start the `pytest` command the way it's necessary, debug the environment and temporarily add/change the dependencies.